destaMo/Scrum-Notes/content/web_development/skills/Framework and language/elixir/basics.md

 ### 🎤 Interview

 - What is Plug?
-- How we can implement outr own plugs?
+- How we can implement our own plugs?
 - What is Conn struct?
 - How we can use Plug Router?